DanWBR/dwsim/PlatformFiles/Common/readme.txt

 ﻿==================================================
 DWSIM - Open Source Process Simulator
 Version 8.7.0
-Copyright (c) 2017-2024 Daniel Medeiros and contributors Copyright (c) 2008-2016 Daniel Medeiros, Gregor Reichert, Gustavo Leon
+Copyright (c) 2017-2024 Daniel Wagner and contributors Copyright (c) 2008-2016 Daniel Wagner, Gregor Reichert, Gustavo Leon
 ==================================================

 DWSIM is a software for modeling, simulation and optimization of steady-state and dynamic chemical processes.